-Most of the homes are historic and feature 19th and early 20th century architecture, and give visitors a glimpse into Sanford’s past.
-The holiday decorations in each home are absolutely beautiful, and often had their own unique spin (one house even took on a beach Christmas theme!).
-Visitors will be guided by luminaries and can enjoy live music along the way to each home.
+Most of the homes feature 19th and early 20th century architecture, giving visitors a glimpse into Sanford’s past.
+The holiday decorations in each home are absolutely beautiful, and often have their own unique spin.
+(One house even took on a beach Christmas theme!)
+Guided by luminaries, visitors can enjoy live music along the way to each home.
 Refreshments will also be served.

-As someone who grew up in South Florida, where the architecture doesn’t date back particularly far, I loved visiting these historic homes and imagining them around the holidays 100 years ago.
+I loved visiting these historic homes and imagining them around the holidays 100 years ago.
 For those who live in the Orlando/Central Florida area, this tour should absolutely be on your calendar to ring in the holiday season.
-Here’s what you need to know.

 When: Saturday, December 7 from 3-9 p.m.

 Where: The tour features homes on Magnolia Avenue and Park Avenue in Sanford’s Historic District.
 You can begin the tour at any stop, but you must check in first at the Wayne Densch Performing Arts Center.
-There will be street closures, and while there will be golf cart routes provided, this is primarily a walking tour.
+There will be street closures.
+While golf cart routes will be provided, this is primarily a walking tour.

 Tickets: Tickets can be purchased online here.

 More information about the tour, as well as its after party, can be found on the website here.
 The Holiday Tour of Homes is sure to get you in the Christmas spirit, and should be a part of every Central Floridian’s holiday schedule.